Topological quantum field theory structure on symplectic cohomology: Introduction

 \subsection{The Arnol'd chord conjecture}

-It states that a contact manifold containing a Legendrian submanifold must contain a Reeb chord with ends on the Legendrian.
-We always deal with the Legendrian $\partial L$ of \ref{Subsection Intro Wrapped Floer cohomology}: \begin{theorem*} If $SH^*(M)_{\eta}=0$ or $HW^*(L)_{\eta}=0$ then the chord conjecture holds, and for a generic contact form there are at least $\textrm{rank}\; H^*(L)$ chords. \end{theorem*}
+This conjecture states that a contact manifold containing a Legendrian submanifold must contain a Reeb chord with ends on the Legendrian.
+We always deal with the Legendrian $\partial L$ of \ref{Subsection Intro Wrapped Floer cohomology}: \begin{theorem*} If $SH^*(M)_{\overline{\eta}}=0$ or $HW^*(L)_{\eta}=0$ then the chord conjecture holds, and for a generic contact form there are at least $\textrm{rank}\; H^*(L)$ chords. \end{theorem*}

 This applies for example to subcritical Stein manifolds $M$ since $SH^*(M)=0$ by Cieliebak \cite{Cieliebak}.
-In this example, the existence of one Reeb chord for any Legendrian $K\subset \partial M$ is due to Mohnke \cite{Mohnke}.
+For subcritical Stein $M$, the existence of one Reeb chord for any Legendrian $K\subset \partial M$ is due to Mohnke \cite{Mohnke}.
 We will also deduce that:

-\begin{corollary*} If $M$ admits an exact embedding into an exact convex symplectic manifold $X$, and the boundary $\partial M$ is displaceable in $X$, then the chord conjecture holds for any $\partial L$, and generically there are $\textrm{rank}\; H^*(L)$ chords. \end{corollary*}
+\begin{corollary*} If $M$ admits an exact embedding into an exact convex symplectic manifold $X$ (such as $\overline{M}$), and $\partial M$ is displaceable by a compactly supported Hamiltonian flow in $X$, then the chord conjecture holds for any $\partial L$, and generically there are $\textrm{rank}\; H^*(L)$ chords. \end{corollary*}

-\begin{theorem*} For $L\!\subset\!
-M\!=\!DT^*N$, with $N$ closed and simply connected, such that $H^2(T^*N) \! \to \!
-H^2(L)$ is not injective, the chord conjecture holds and generically there are $\geq \textrm{rank}\; H^*(L)$ chords.
+\begin{theorem*} For $L\subset M=DT^*N$, with $N$ closed and simply connected, such that $H^2(T^*N) \to H^2(L)$ is not injective, the chord conjecture holds and generically there are $\geq \textrm{rank}\; H^*(L)$ chords.
 It also holds after attaching subcritical handles to $DT^*N$. \end{theorem*} An ALE space $\overline{M}$ is a simply connected hyperk\"{a}hler $4-$manifold which at infinity looks like $\C^2 / G$ for a finite subgroup $G\subset SL(2,\C)$.
-It arises \cite{Ritter2} by symplectizing nice $M$, such as the plumbing of copies of $T^*S^2$ by ADE Dynkin diagrams. \begin{theorem*} For any ALE space the chord conjecture holds for any $\partial L$ and generically there are at least $\textrm{rank}\; H^*(L)$ Reeb chords. \end{theorem*}
+Such $\overline{M}$ arise by attaching a conical end to the plumbing $M$ of copies of $DT^*S^2$ according to ADE Dynkin diagrams \cite{Ritter2}. \begin{theorem*} For any ALE space the chord conjecture holds for any $\partial L$ and generically there are at least $\textrm{rank}\; H^*(L)$ Reeb chords. \end{theorem*}